Yisrael Borochov: Biography

 Borochov has released five albums through the East West Ensemble cover, most recently Debka Fantasia an album which explores the early relationship between new Jewish pioneers to Israel in the 1920s onward, alongside the Bedouin people they encountered in the land of Israel.

 He has composed music for film, theater and television, including the HBO movie Steal the Sky, featuring Muriel Hemmingway, and more recently for the Adam Sandler film You Don't Mess with the Zohan.

 Borochov, originally set out to trace the historical roots of the pioneers of Israeli song – Nahum Nardi, Mordechai Zeira, Moshe Wilensky, Sasha Argov, Emanuel Zamir, Emanuel Amiran, and many others – and discovered them in the music of the native-born Arab shepherd.
 This insight may not be anything new, but Borochov did not stop there: Working with Bedouin musicologist Muhammad Abu Ajaj and jazz musician Omer Avital, he decided to link the pioneering songs to their sources while also infusing them with a new sound.
 The result, "Debka Fantasia," reflects tremendous research, knowledge, seriousness and cultural commitment, and is also noteworthy in terms of its near-symphonic sound and emotional impact.

 Borochov has collaborated on a large number of theatre projects in Israel, and has taken his band to perform around the world, in the United States, Japan, Hong Kong, Berlin, Paris, Toronto and many more.
 He has developed projects for the highly coveted Israel Festival, three times.
 At the festival, Yisrael Borochov became the first advisor for ethnic music from around the world.
 One of his Israel Festival projects was The Hidden Spirituals, which investigated ancient Jewish musical traditions around the Diaspora which were influenced by Kabbalistic principles and prayers, and the Debka Fantasia project still being performed in Israel and around the world today.

 Borochov is currently working on a new spiritual music project, revolving around Bucharian Jews.
 The program will be performed at the Piyut Festival in Jerusalem in September, 2015.

 Musical influences

 Borochov gives his musical influences to be Shakti, Oregon, Night Ark, Kardes Turkuler, Peter Gabriel, Ludwig van Beethoven, David Darling, Weather Report, New York Rock & Roll Ensemble, and Santana.

 Personal life

 Both his sons Avri Borochov, a double bass player, and Itamar Borochov, a trumpet player, are accomplished musicians playing in the New York scene, Europe and in Israel.
 He is married to Karin Kloosterman, environment news writer.
 His ex-wife Daniella Michaeli is an established theatre actor, choreographer and artistic director in Israel.
+His daughter Oryan Borochov is a singer-songwriter, enrolled in Israel's most prestigious art school, Thelma Yellin.
+He has a younger son, Gavriel Borochov, who studies bass.